Microscale Simulation of Catalyst Deactivation

 Domain

-Import the microscopy image of the catalyst particle.
+Import the microscopy image of the catalyst particle:

-Binarize the image to distinguish the gas (white) and solid (black) phases.
+Binarize the image to distinguish the gas (white) and solid (black) phases:

-To defeature the original image comment the following code in.
+To defeature the original image, comment the following code in:

-Next, we convert the binarized image into a mesh domain in order to apply the finite element method.
+Next, convert the binarized image into a mesh domain in order to apply the finite element method.

-Convert the binarized image into a boundary mesh.
+Convert the binarized image into a boundary mesh:

-Extract the coordinates of the solid phase region.
+Extract the coordinates of the solid-phase region:

-Generate and visualize the element mesh with internal markers.
+Generate and visualize the element mesh with internal markers:

-Here the gas phase domain is shown in white and the solid phase domain is shown in blue.
+Here the gas-phase domain is shown in white and the solid-phase domain is shown in blue.
 The two subregions are separated by internal mesh boundaries.

 More information on markers and their generation in meshes can be found in the Element Mesh Generation: Markers documentation.